Isabel Dutaud Nagle Lachaise: Later life and second marriage

 In about 1902 or 1903 while in Paris overseeing Edward's education there, Isabel met the love of her life, a French art student, Gaston Lachaise (1882–1935).
 After she returned home, Lachaise followed her to Boston in 1906.
 He pursued his art career, saw her frequently, and became a naturalized American citizen in 1917.
-Isabel obtained a divorce and the two were married in 1917, their wedding supper thrown by [Paul Manship.]
-Isabel and Lachaise principally resided in New York City, regularly summering in Maine where Isabel had gone since she was young.
+Isabel obtained a divorce and the two were married in 1917, their wedding supper thrown by Paul Manship.
+Isabel and Lachaise principally resided in New York City, regularly summering in Georgetown, Maine where Isabel had gone since she was young.
 Under the pseudonym Isabel Cyr, (after her paternal grandmother), Isabel published a poem entitled "Invective" in The International: A Review of Two Worlds in October 1913.
 Under the same pseudonym, Isabel exhibited two drawings in the Society of Independent Artists exhibition of 1917.
 In 1922, five years after their marriage, Isabel and Lachaise purchased a summer home of their own in Georgetown, Maine.
-There, as well as in New York, Isabel, known as "Madame Lachaise," hosted "literary evenings," attended by friends and artists, including [Rebecca and Paul Strand], Marsden Hartley and Robert Laurent.
+There, as well as in New York, Isabel, known as "Madame Lachaise," hosted "literary evenings" attended by friends and artists, including [Rebecca and Paul Strand], Marsden Hartley and Robert Laurent.

 Both Isabel and Lachaise were dance enthusiasts, appreciating the work of artists Ruth St Denis—he created several bronze statuettes (now lost, although two plaster models still exist) of her performing several of her famous roles—and Isadora Duncan, and later Anna Pavlova and Uday Shankar.
 In the early 1910s, Lachaise took a series of photographs of Isabel dancing nude in the woods and lying among the rocks along the Maine coast, and he made a couple of stunning gilded bronze casts of a fanciful dancing figure representing her performing a "Hindu dance."
-Many of Lachaise’s sculptures of women represent variations on an ideal inspired by Isabel, yet, according to him, only a few actually represent her.
+Many of Lachaise’s sculptures he titled 'Woman' with a capital W, represent variations on an ideal inspired by Isabel, yet, according to him, only a few actually represent her.
 An example of the latter is his unembellished Portrait of My Wife featured in his show at the Brummer Gallery, New York, in 1928.

 After Lachaise's sudden death in October 1935, Isabel spent much of the rest of her life promoting and selling his art and attending to her son, who had become mentally unstable.
 She died September 16, 1957, and was cremated, as had been her husband Lachaise, whose ashes she kept in an urn.